 “You can turn your pain into strength,” Chantha explains, with a wry grin.
 It’s a slogan she often heard in communist Saigon, but has only much more recently come to believe.

-*To learn more about Chantha Nguon’s story, keep an eye out for her forthcoming memoir: Slow Noodles: Recipes for Rebuilding a Lost Civilization.
+To learn more about Chantha Nguon’s story, keep an eye out for her forthcoming memoir out on February 20th, 2024: Slow Noodles: Recipes for Rebuilding a Lost Civilization.
 It’s a memoir about strength and survival, told through remembered meals and family recipes.
 Sign up for book updates at slownoodles.com.